-Given the events of the past year, and the current mood in the UK (in lockdown, in January, in a pandemic, oof!) now could be a good moment to channel that 'fed-up-ness' into fighting for the greater good.
+Given the events of the past year, and the current environmental crises happening around the world, now could be a good moment to channel your fear and worry into taking action.

-There’s so much work to do, and so little time, especially when it comes to the climate crisis.
-We’ve rounded up EIGHT calls to action that will benefit mother nature.
+There’s so much work to be done around the climate crisis, so we’ve rounded up EIGHT environmental petitions and calls to action that will benefit mother nature.

 Turn your activism into actionism…

 1. THE ZERO CARBON CAMPAIGN

 Most polluters aren’t paying for the damage they do.